S3aTurtl3/2021-hths.hacks-Social-Distancing-With-YOLO-Template/README.md

-# Template for Social Distancing Detection with Yolo
+# Template for Social Distancing Detection with YOLO
 This template contains the necessary files to follow along with the YOLO Social Distancing Detector tutorial from [Pyimagesearch](https://www.pyimagesearch.com/2020/06/01/opencv-social-distancing-detector/).

 Prerequisites: